 Before launching into typical deal terms offered by Venture Capital firms, a recap on some of the characteristics of startup companies is worthwhile.
 Understanding these is crucial before seeing how deals are structured.

-- Low Revenue and Cash Flow: Almost all startups will have some sales to their name before approaching Venture Capital firms, to show that they have a market.
-Typically though, the sales (and it follows) cash flow will be very low - usually not enough to pay salaries (startup founders typically eschew salaries for a few years to show their commitment to the project).
+- Low Revenue and Cash Flow: Almost all startups will have some sales to their name before approaching venture capital firms to show that they have a market.
+Typically, the sales cash flow will be very low and not enough to pay salaries (startup founders typically eschew a personal salary for a few years to show their commitment to the project).

-- Little Track Record: Although a maturing Venture Capital scene means that there are now serial startup founders - giving Venture Capital firms some sense of a track record of competence - most startups are no more than a year or two old when looking for Venture Capital funding.
+- Little Track Record: Although a maturing venture capital scene means that there are now serial startup founders, most startups are no more than a year or two old when they are looking for venture capital funding.
 There’s no way for investors to look through years and years of annual statements.

 - Overly optimistic projections: Every startup founder thinks they’re going to change the world with their company.
-Venture Capital firms know this and factor it in, when looking at the projections, usually dividing the SOM (Serviceable Obtainable Market) calculated by the startup founder by a factor of 3 to 4.
+Venture capital firms know this and factor it in during projections by dividing the serviceable obtainable market (SOM) calculated by the startup founder by three or four.

-- No established market: Unless the startup company is a ‘me too’ (one that copies others in the field while adding a few tweaks on price, geography or target market), there’s a good chance that the market will be hard to calculate.
+- No established market: Unless the startup company copies others in the field (while adding a few tweaks on price, geography or target market), there’s a good chance that the market will be hard to calculate.
 Take Airbnb as an example - it has 5.6 million listings on its site.
 But as a concept that had never been tried before, how would anyone have arrived at that number?

-At the heart of this is establishing a value for the startup.
-As mentioned in the previous section, startup founders have a naturally optimistic bent which sometimes leads them to extravagant valuations divorced from reality for their companies.
+Start with establishing value for the startup.
+As mentioned in the previous section, startup founders have a naturally optimistic attitude which sometimes leads them to

-Thus, the Venture Capital environment is volatile in terms of the returns generated by businesses, and the covenants in contracts should reflect this.
+Thus, the venture capital environment is volatile in terms of the returns generated by businesses, and the covenants in contracts should reflect this.
+Venture capital firms

-1. The Venture Capital fund invests $5 million in exchange for 30% of preferred equity.
-The fact that this is preferred equity is important: It usually includes a number of the provisions that protect the VC firm on the downside in the short- and long-term.
+1. A venture capital (VC) fund invests $5 million in exchange for 30% of preferred equity.
+The fact that this is preferred equity is important: it usually includes a number of the provisions that protect the VC firm on the downside in the short- and long term.

 - A liquidation preference that gives the VC firm absolute preference over common shareholders until their $5 million is returned (similar to how creditors receive preference).